 For the second half, we went up to North Shore to spend a few nights at the Hyatt Maui, a fancy resort filled with top-notch restaurants, activities, the island’s best luau and more.
 We spent the first half exploring and doing a lot of go-go-go, but for this half, we slowed it down.
 One day, we just lounged in a cabana.
 We feasted on sushi and attended our first luau, all right at the hotel.

 If you are planing your Maui Itinerary 7 Days plan, I highly recommend that you split it in two.
-May be an unpopular opinion but I think this allows you to really experience BOTH sides of Maui.
+It may be an unpopular opinion but I think this allows you to really experience BOTH sides of Maui.
 The adventure side that locals live and the relaxing side that we all dream of.
 It also allows you to stay in multiple parts of Maui, and they are all so different!

 - Maui Hotel Tip: I broke down which region of Maui is best for my readers based on what they like to do.
 You can read my recommended hotels (these ones plus a few others!) in my island hotel guide / Maui day planner!